Dinujaya69/Dinujaya69/README.md

 ### 🚀 About Me

-I'm a **MERN Stack Developer** with expertise in building modern web and mobile applications.
+I'm a **Full Stack Developer** with expertise in building modern web and mobile applications.
 I specialize in **React, Next.js, Node.js, MongoDB, and Tauri**.
 I’m passionate about creating seamless user experiences and solving complex problems through code.
 I’m also exploring **React Native** for cross-platform mobile development.

 ---